gbif/hp-vtatlasoflife/home.md

 ---
 lang-ref: home
 layout: home
-title: The Vermont Atlas of Life Data Explorer
+title: The Vermont Atlas of Life GBIF Data Explorer
 description: Open Access to Vermont’s Biodiversity Data
 background: /assets/images/data-explorer-background.jpg
 imageLicense: |
   None provided at the website https://val.vtecostudies.org/
 height: 50vh
-overlayColor: transparent # the default is a sligtly tinted overlay to make it easier to read the text, but to make it look a bit like the existing website I have removed this here
+overlayColor: background: rgba(35, 92, 164, 0.25) # transparent # the default is a sligtly tinted overlay to make it easier to read the text, but to make it look a bit like the existing website I have removed this here
 cta:
   - text: Start exploring
     href: /occurrence/search
     isPrimary: true
-  - text: About
+#  - text: About
-    href: /about
+#    href: /about
-permalink: /
+permalink: /occurrence/search
 ---

 Edit `/home.md` to change the text.